-“Managing both your personal and professional lives in the same space requires extreme discipline and mental compartmentalisation.
+“Managing both your personal and professional lives in the same space requires extreme discipline and mental compartmentalization.
 It’s challenging not to have the physical separation between work and hobbies or relationships, because the geographic space is a cognitive representation of creating mental space between the two.

-“Over time, poor separation of the two when working from home can snowball into overworking, neglecting household responsibilities, avoiding social relationships, underperforming on work tasks, and deprioritising self-care.
+“Over time, poor separation of the two when working from home can snowball into overworking, neglecting household responsibilities, avoiding social relationships, underperforming on work tasks, and deprioritizing self-care.
 It’s a slippery slope, but it is possible to thrive with strong time and task management systems.”

 Put your wellbeing first